Merry-Go-Round (1923 film): Theme

-Von Strohiem’s obsession with “minute details and rituals” reveals more than von Stroheim’s concern with the precise cinematic depiction of props, but a tribute to Austrian aristocratic social order, whose military echelon he portrayed with dignity and fidelity.
+Von Stroheim's obsession with “minute details and rituals” reveals more than von Stroheim's concern with the precise cinematic depiction of props, but a tribute to Austrian aristocratic social order, whose military echelon he portrayed with dignity and fidelity.
 Von Stroheim arranged for the transportation of the original royal carriage of the deceased Emperor Franz Joseph to Hollywood for use in the film.
-More than a relic from the Hapsburg dynasty, it serves as a tribute to the lost Austrian Empire.
+More than a relic from the Habsburg dynasty, it serves as a tribute to the lost Austrian Empire.

 Reception

-Despite the fact that von Stroheim’s name had been expunged from the credits, viewers who attended the premiere at New York’s Rivoli Theater were well aware that he had conceived, if not executed, Merry-Go-Round.
-Reviews were mixed, but the picture was ranked the year’s second best film by The Film Daily.
+Despite the fact that von Stroheim's name had been expunged from the credits, viewers who attended the premiere at New York's Rivoli Theater were well aware that he had conceived, if not executed, Merry-Go-Round.
+Reviews were mixed, but the picture was ranked the year's second best film by The Film Daily.

 The film was the eighth most successful that year at the box office in the United States and Canada.